 Editor’s Note:

-Testing for Intra-band contiguous UL CA non-contiguous RB allocation is FFS.
+Testing for Intra-band contiguous UL CA non-contiguous RB allocation is incomplete for Outer 1 allocation.

-Test requirement for Intra-band contiguous UL CA contiguous RB allocation is FFS.

 Testing for intra-band non-contiguous UL CA is FFS.

 6.2A.2.1.1 Test purpose

 The number of RB identified in Table 6.2.2.3-1 is based on meeting the requirements for adjacent channel leakage ratio for CA and the maximum power reduction (MPR) for Inter-band CA due to Cubic Metric (CM).